rbsandeep/Erdos-Gyarfas/README.md

 # Erdos-Gyarfas
-Program to validate Erdős–Gyárfás conjecture on graphs without any induced copies of P_k, for various values of k.
+Program to validate Erdős–Gyárfás conjecture on graphs without any induced copies of path on k vertices, for various values of k.